FoodFrom/foodfrom.github.io/README.md

 	$ npm install
 	$ grunt dev

 First you need to install the proper node modules using `npm install`.
-Then to have grunt start watching for changes, runt `grunt dev`
+Then to have grunt start watching for changes, run `grunt dev`